Find Trade Colleges

 53% Freshmen Loans

-53% of WSC students take out loans to afford college costs.
+Roughly 53% of students at WSC take out loans to pay for college.
 The average amount of student loans is $5,616 a year.
-WSC has a 0.4% student default rate.
-This is excellent when you compare it to the national rate of 10.8%.
+The school reports a student loan default rate of 0.4% which is much lower than the average rate of 10.8%!

 Public Public vs. Private